nicholascornia89/faam/scripts/documentation.md

 - [x ] Import metadata from `nodegoat_export` and `object-list`
 - [ ] Generate pages (.md) for each item in `faam_kb` and save it in `docs/kb/`
 - [x ] For each page add tag = object_type, title = id
-- [ ] Use [Markdown generator library](https://github.com/TheRenegadeCoder/SnakeMD) to record information according to template.
+- [x ] Use [Markdown generator library](https://github.com/TheRenegadeCoder/SnakeMD) to record information according to template.
 - [ ] Record each page metadata in separate `id`.json file.

 ### Data Types